kumarchandan/cfc/README.md

-asset management application
+# Asset management application

-# Master Data
-#Transaction
-	- From Center
-	- To Center

-User Story:
+### User Story:

-1) Any company asks about the assets they've given ( in specific year )		-- Status Report (inventory table)
+1. Any company asks about the assets they've given ( in specific year )		-- Status Report (inventory table)
 	- displays all the assets
 		- with Location
 		- with Product Name